Prenuptial Agreement

 • What happens if we don't have a prenuptial agreement?

-If a couple doesn’t have a prenuptial agreement, the state’s laws will determine how assets and debts are divided in the event of a divorce.
-This might not align with the couple’s preferences, making a prenup a valuable tool to ensure personal wishes are respected.
+If you do not have a prenuptial agreement, state law determines how assets and debts are divided in a divorce.
+These default rules might not reflect your personal preferences, making a prenup a valuable tool for maintaining control over your wishes.

 • Can a prenuptial agreement be modified during the marriage?